TheMonk2121/ai-dev-tasks/PRD-B-1004-Simplify-Overengineered-Quality-Gates.md

 **How does it integrate?**
 - Simple pre-commit hooks
-- No complex caching or state management
+- No complex caching or state managemen
 - Direct integration with existing tools

 **What are the constraints?**